-(d) The Generation Resource name and the Generation Resource’s Output Schedule;

-(e) The Generation Resource name and actual metered Generation Resource net output;

-(f) The self-arranged Ancillary Service by service for each QSE;

-(g) The following Generation Resource data using a snapshot from each execution of SCED:

-(i) The Generation Resource name;

-(ii) The Generation Resource status;

-(iii) The Generation Resource HSL, LSL, High Dispatch Limit (HDL), and Low Dispatch Limit (LDL);

-(iv) The Generation Resource Base Point from SCED;

-(v) The telemetered Generation Resource net output used in SCED;

-(vi) The Ancillary Service Resource awards for each Ancillary Service;

-(vii) The Generation Resource Startup Cost and minimum energy cost used in the Reliability Unit Commitment (RUC);

-(viii) The telemetered Normal Ramp Rates;

-(ix) The telemetered Ancillary Service capabilities; and

-(h) The following Load Resource data using a snapshot from each execution of SCED:

-(i) The Load Resource name;

-(ii) The Load Resource status;

-(iii) The MPC for a Load Resource;

-(iv) The LPC for a Load Resource;

-(v) The Load Resource HDL and LDL, for a CLR that has a Resource Status of ONL;

-(vi) The Load Resource Base Point from SCED, for a CLR that has a Resource Status of ONL;

-(vii) The telemetered real power consumption;

-(viii) The Ancillary Service Resource awards for each Ancillary Service;

-(ix) The telemetered self-provided Ancillary Service amount for each Ancillary Service;

-(x) The telemetered Normal Ramp Rates;

-(xi) The telemetered Ancillary Service capabilities; and

-(i) The ESR name and the ESR’s Energy Bid/Offer Curve (prices and quantities):

-(i) As submitted; and

-(ii) As submitted and extended with proxy Energy Offer Curve logic by ERCOT to fit to the operational HSL and LSL values that are available for dispatch by SCED;

-(j) The following ESR data using a snapshot from each execution of SCED:

-(i) The ESR name;

-(ii) The ESR status;

-(iii) The ESR HSL, LSL, HDL, and LDL;

-(iv) The ESR Base Point from SCED;

-(v) The telemetered ESR net output used in SCED;

-(vi) The Ancillary Service Resource awards for each Ancillary Service;

-(vii) The telemetered Normal Ramp Rates;

-(viii) The telemetered Ancillary Service capabilities;

-(ix) The telemetered State of Charge in MWh;

-(x) The telemetered Minimum State of Charge (MinSOC) in MWh; and

-(xi) The telemetered Maximum State of Charge (MaxSOC) in MWh.
+(iv) The Generation Resource name and the Generation Resource’s Output Schedule;

+(v) The Generation Resource name and actual metered Generation Resource net output;

+(vi) The self-arranged Ancillary Service by service for each QSE;

+(vi) The following Generation Resource data using a snapshot from each execution of SCED:

+(A) The Generation Resource name;

+(B) The Generation Resource status;

+(C) The Generation Resource HSL, LSL, High Dispatch Limit (HDL), and Low Dispatch Limit (LDL);

+(D) The Generation Resource Base Point from SCED;

+(E) The telemetered Generation Resource net output used in SCED;

+(F) The Ancillary Service Resource awards for each Ancillary Service;

+(G) The Generation Resource Startup Cost and minimum energy cost used in the Reliability Unit Commitment (RUC);

+(H) The telemetered Normal Ramp Rates;

+(I) The telemetered Ancillary Service capabilities; and

+(vii) The following Load Resource data using a snapshot from each execution of SCED:

+(A) The Load Resource name;

+(B) The Load Resource status;

+(C) The MPC for a Load Resource;

+(D) The LPC for a Load Resource;

+(E) The Load Resource HDL and LDL, for a CLR that has a Resource Status of ONL;

+(F) The Load Resource Base Point from SCED, for a CLR that has a Resource Status of ONL;

+(G) The telemetered real power consumption;

+(H) The Ancillary Service Resource awards for each Ancillary Service;

+(I) The telemetered self-provided Ancillary Service amount for each Ancillary Service;

+(J) The telemetered Normal Ramp Rates;

+(K) The telemetered Ancillary Service capabilities; and

+(vii) The ESR name and the ESR’s Energy Bid/Offer Curve (prices and quantities):

+(A) As submitted; and

+(B) As submitted and extended with proxy Energy Offer Curve logic by ERCOT to fit to the operational HSL and LSL values that are available for dispatch by SCED;

+(ix) The following ESR data using a snapshot from each execution of SCED:

+(A) The ESR name;

+(B) The ESR status;

+(C) The ESR HSL, LSL, HDL, and LDL;

+(D) The ESR Base Point from SCED;

+(E) The telemetered ESR net output used in SCED;

+(F) The Ancillary Service Resource awards for each Ancillary Service;

+(G) The telemetered Normal Ramp Rates;

+(H) The telemetered Ancillary Service capabilities;

+(I) The telemetered State of Charge in MWh;

+(J) The telemetered Minimum State of Charge (MinSOC) in MWh; and

+(K) The telemetered Maximum State of Charge (MaxSOC) in MWh; and

+(b) From SCED Pricing Run for each SCED execution where reliability deployments are in effect:

+(i) SCED Pricing Run Step 1 offer/bid curve information;

+(ii) SCED Pricing Run Step 2 offer/bid curve information;

+(iii) SCED Pricing Run Step 2 energy and Ancillary Service awards; and

+(iv) Ancillary Service Capabilities, LSL, LDL, HDL, and HSL for each Resource that has any of this data modified for input into the SCED Pricing Run due to a RUC or an ERCOT-directed deployment instruction.

 (5) ERCOT shall post on the ERCOT website for each Resource for each Operating Hour 60 days prior to the current Operating Day a count of the number of times for each Ancillary Service that the Resource’s Ancillary Service Offer quantity or price was updated within the Operating Period.
 ERCOT shall post on the ERCOT website for each Resource for each Operating Hour 60 days prior to the current Operating Day, a count of the number of times a Resource’s Energy Offer quantity or price was updated within the Operating Hour, including any reason accompanying the update.